 Federal Student Loans “In Grace”

 After you graduate, there is a six-month grace period when no payments are required.
-FedLoan eloquently deems this loans being “in grace.”
+FedLoan eloquently deems these loans as being “in grace.”

 Thus, if it is at all possible for you to make payments while your loans are in grace, it’s not a bad idea.
 If you don’t, you’ll be even further in a financial hole when you start paying.